 Cost vs. Value: Which Home Improvements Offer the Highest ROI?

 When deciding what features of your home to upgrade, your mind might first go to the most eye-catching and attention-grabbing renovations possible.
 While updating the areas of your home that are the most visible and the most in-demand, such as the kitchen and bathroom, can have a considerable return on investment, you might be surprised to find out that less high-profile upgrades tend to produce the biggest ROI.

-Take a look at what you can expect to recoup from the following improvements in the Kansas City Metro area and across the U.S.
+Take a look at what you can expect to recoup from the following improvements in the Greater Kansas City area and across the U.S.

 1. Siding Replacement

 When’s the last time you thought about the siding on your house?
 If it’s been a while, you might be surprised to learn that upgrading and replacing your home’s siding can lead deliver a considerable ROI.

 In the Greater Kansas City metro area, the average cost to replace 1,250 square feet of siding is $17,120.
 The resale value is $15,651, meaning the typical homeowner can recoup around 91 percent of their initial investment.
 The ROI of siding replacement in Kansas City and the surrounding area is slightly higher than the national average, which is 75 percent.